UNTNeogiLab/Dashboard/dashboard/instruments/instruments.md

 5. datasets - dasets to write to, array.
 Default is ["ds1"]
 6. live - render a live view.
 Default is true
 7. gather - allow user to gather data.
 Default is true
+8. filename - default filename, recommended to use param
 ### Memory

 The program will store the data then write to file every change of the first dimension